Burning Sun scandal: Seungri's military trial begins

-2021 – 2022: Final trials
+2021–2022: Final trials

 Seungri's military trial concludes and appeals filed

 On January 14, during the ongoing military trial, prosecutors added a ninth charge against Seungri, alleging that he and Yoo involved gang members to intervene in a bar dispute in December 2015.
-Witness testimony concluded on July 1, with Seungri's denial of all the charges except one violation of the foreign curency act during gambling in Las Vegas; and the prosecution recommended a five-year sentencing and fine for all the charges.
+Witness testimony concluded on July 1, with Seungri's denial of all the charges except one violation of the foreign currency act during gambling in Las Vegas; and the prosecution recommended a five-year sentencing and fine for all the charges.
 A military prosecutor said of Seungri, "Despite gaining advantages from the crimes, he is shifting the responsibility on another person...
 Considering his problematic views and attitude regarding sex, he needs to face severe punishment."

+On May 20 police chief Yoon Gyu-geun was found partially guilty of instigating the destruction of evidence and punished with a fine and no prison time.

 On August 12, Seungri was sentenced to a three-year prison term, a fine of 1.15 billion won (US$990,000) and immediate detention.
 The nine charges were: "prostitution mediation in violation of Act on the Punishment of Arrangement of Commercial Sex Acts Etc., embezzlement, overseas gambling, procuring prostitution service, violation of Foreign Exchange Transactions Act, violation of Food Sanitation Act, violation of the Act on Special Cases Concerning The Punishment, Etc. of Sexual Crimes, violation of an Act on the Aggravated Punishment Etc. of Specific Economic Crimes and mobilizing gang to threaten people."
 The total embezzlement amount was 528 million won (around $US455,000); the Las Vegas gambling amount, between December 2013 to August 2017, was 2.2 billion won (around US$2 million); and the period for procuring prostitutes for foreign investors from Taiwan, Japan, Hong Kong and other countries was between December 2015 to January 2016.
 Due to the charge of "violation of the Act on Special Cases Concerning The Punishment, Etc. of Sexual Crimes" or the distribution of three nude photos of women via a mobile chatroom, he was ordered to provide his personal information to a sex crimes registry".
-While denying charges, Seugri had claimed that his KakaoTalk message, widely reported by media, about women that "give well", might have been a typo that his phone's autocorrection function caused.
+While denying charges, Seungri had claimed that his KakaoTalk message, widely reported by media, about women that "give well", might have been a typo that his phone's autocorrection function caused.

 Appeals were filed by Seungri and the military prosecution on August 19 and 25, respectively.
-On January 27, 2022 a military appeals court reduced Seungri's three-year prison sentence by half, to one year and six months, and imposed a smaller fine, based on his admission of guilt and "reflection" on all nine charges.
+On January 27, 2022, a military appeals court reduced Seungri's three-year prison sentence by half, to one year and six months, and imposed a smaller fine, based on his admission of guilt and "reflection" on all nine charges.
 Seungri's military imprisonment, at the time, was calculated to end after another thirteen months.
 This sentence was upheld by the Supreme Court of Korea on May 26, 2022, whereupon Seungri was discharged from the military and transferred to a civilian prison to serve the remainder of his term.